Titles and styles

 After 1815 the heir apparent held the style Royal Highness and was commonly titled Hereditary Grand Duke of Mecklenburg-Strelitz to differentiate between the Schwerin and Strelitz branches.
 The title Hereditary Prince of Mecklenburg-Strelitz was retained for the eldest son of the Hereditary Grand Duke with the new style of Highness.

-Since the end of the monarchy in November 1918 the title Hereditary Prince of Mecklenburg-Strelitz has been used for the heir apparent to the headship of the house.
-As the style of Royal Highness has fallen into disuse the style Highness is retained instead.
+Since the end of the monarchy in November 1918, as the style of Royal Highness has fallen into disuse the style Highness is retained instead for the heir apparent to the headship of the house.

 Other family members